jmtemple/python-lists-strings/README.md

 # How to submit this lab (and show your work)

-Moving forward, we'll submit lab notebooks as `.py` files.
+Moving forward, we'll submit lab notebooks as `.ipynb` files.

-One option is to have a `.py` file that you use to run code and test programs while working through the lab.
+One option is to have a `.ipynb` file that you use to run code and test programs while working through the lab.
 When ready to submit the lab notebook, you add comments and remove extraneous materials.

-Another option is to have an "official" `.py` file that you are using as a lab notebook (separate from your working/testing file).
+Another option is to have an "official" `.ipynb` file that you are using as a lab notebook (separate from your working/testing file).
 Use comments in Python to note when you are starting a new question (as well as answering a question).
-  * Example: `Lab5_Notebook_Walden.py`
+  * Example: `Lab4_Notebook_Templeton.ipynb`

-What gets submitted as the lab notebook is the `Lab5_Notebook_Walden.py` file.
+What gets submitted as the lab notebook is the `Lab4_Notebook_Templeton.ipynb` file.
 - When in doubt, use comments
 - Be sure you are using comments to note what question you're responding to